zignig/astralboot/README.md

 # TODO

-1. Better templating of preseed and cloudconfig
+1. Better templating of preseed
 2. Add more operating systems
-3. Have subclasses on each operating system.
-4. Add DNS server
+3. Add DNS server
-5. More stuff
+4. More stuff